Roman4u/my-tempapp/README.md

             * **Component structure**:
                 * The components have been appropriatedly separated based on their functionality:
                     * **App**: The root/parent component.
-It handles the state values that need to be updated and accessed throughout the app.
+It handles the state values that need to be updated and accessed throughout the app; specifically, temperature conversion functionality and theme toggling.
                         * **TempInput**: Child component of App.
 It handles the user input, specifically the numerical unit, and passes it to App.
                             * **DropDown**: Child component of TempInput.
 It handles the users selected unit(e.g. celsius or fahrenheit), and passes it to TempInput.
                         * **ToggleSwitch**: Child component of App.
-It handles the functionality of toggling between light and dark mode.
+It creates the toggle button for switching between light and dark mode.

     - **UI Design: React-Switch & Material UI**
         - The simplicity of the app required a minimalistic UI, so I decided to incorporate libraries that would help me to achieve this.